jawadshuaib/stock-valuation/README.md

 ### 3. **Monte Carlo Simulations**

+Most DCF calculators use deterministic equations for valuation.
+This leads the model to inherent bias based on the inputs.

-Monte Carlo simulations are a powerful statistical technique used to model the probability of different outcomes in a process that cannot easily be predicted due to the intervention of random variables.
-This method is particularly useful in financial modeling and risk assessment.
+This tool, instead, uses Monte Carlo simulations - they are a powerful statistical alternative used to model the probability of different outcomes.

-In this tool, Monte Carlo simulations are employed to estimate the intrinsic value of a stock by running thousands of simulations with varying growth rates, terminal growth rates, and discount rates.
-By incorporating randomness and variability into these key financial parameters, the tool provides a more comprehensive and robust valuation.
+Monte Carlo simulations are employed to estimate the intrinsic value of a stock by running thousands of simulations with varying growth rates, terminal growth rates, and discount rates.
+By incorporating randomness and variability into these key financial parameters, the tool provides a more robust valuation as compared to the traditional deterministic calculators.

 #### How It Works